 The Avocet Line is now part of the Devon and Cornwall Rail Partnership (DCRP) – see their profile and their front page.
 DCRP has a very successful track record of developing service and facilities on local lines in the Southwest, and in growing passenger numbers.
 It produces a wide range of information leaflets and promotes popular Rail Ale Trails.

-Already Community Rail funding is part-funding extra Sunday trains on the Avocet Line, a reprint of our popular ‘Wild Birds by Train’ leaflet published jointly with the RSPB, and a series of walks leaflets entitled ‘Avocet Ambles’.
+Community Rail funding part-funded extra Sunday trains on the Avocet Line, a reprint of our popular ‘Wild Birds by Train’ leaflet published jointly with the RSPB, and a series of walks leaflets entitled ‘Avocet Ambles’.

 In autumn 2015 the Devon and Cornwall Rail Partnership made available the services of one of their staff – Celia Minougham – to take forward projects to promote and market the Avocet Line.
-Celia has set up a Twitter account, which is spreading the word about the Avocet Line, and taken forward a number of schemes such as a winter dining promotion and a re-launch of the Avocet Ambles 2 leaflet.
-We were delighted to be told in January 2016 that Celia will continue to work with us until at least the end of September 2016.
+Celia set up a Twitter account, which is spreading the word about the Avocet Line, and took forward a number of schemes such as a winter dining promotion and a re-launch of the Avocet Ambles 2 leaflet.

 To see more about Community Rail visit the Department for Transport website and the Association of Community Rail Partnerships (ACORP) site.
 You may also be interested in reading about the Severn Beach line in Bristol which has had Community Rail status for longer.
 It’s similar to the Avocet Line in being a city-to-coast commuter line; Community Rail status has led to many and varied improvements.